 What is an EEG Headset?

-An EEG (Electroencephalogram) headset is a device designed to measure and record the electrical activity of the brain.
-By capturing the electrical impulses generated by brain cells, or neurons, EEG headsets provide insights into various cognitive and neural processes.
+An EEG (Electroencephalogram) headset is a specialized device used to measure and record the brain’s electrical activity.
+By detecting the electrical signals generated by neurons, EEG headsets provide valuable insights into cognitive and neural processes, making them essential tools for a variety of applications.

 Making a choice between devices is of course best done with an expert at hand, and we are always available if you want to discuss your needs.
 Below you will find the price range of headsets from some of the leading manufacturers.